 - Should be designed so you can easily access and turn the pile

-Tip: Set up two bins next to each other so you can always have one bin actively decomposing and the other you can consistently add to
+Tip: Set up two bins next to each other so you always have one bin actively decomposing and the other to consistently add waste to.

 - Cleanest way to compost

 - Best choice if you have limited yard space